 I was lucky enough to find FontSquirrel a few years ago, which offers tons of free high-quality fonts and a @font-face generator, which converts a TTF- or OTF-file into the several web-font formats and generates the CSS to include the font into your page.
 Quite handy – and until a few days ago I thought this is all you need to know about web-fonts… Continue reading

-Update: Unfortunately you can’t downlaod Shapes at the moment.
+Update: Unfortunately you can’t download Shapes at the moment.
 My Apple Developer membership expired and I’m not planning to update it right now, since I want to concentrate on some other, not iOS based projects at the moment.
-But I’m quite sure that I will renew my membership sometime later this year again, so stay tuned.

 Read on if you want to get some more information about the game and the ideas and concepts behind it.
 Continue reading